-- b.
-Growth rate: Woody plants are designated as slow, medium, or fast growers in the nursery trade.
-The rate of growth refers to the vertical increase unless specified differently.
-Be sure to compare mature height listed on the retail tag with the height of plants actually growing in your area. - c.
-Growth habit: Woody ornamentals can grow prostrate, horizontal, or upright; they can be dwarf or standard in size.
-Growth shapes include round, globe, vase-shaped, pyramidal, and columnar (Fig. 1).
-Plant propagators select these growth habits and plant shapes for artistic, space-saving, or ornamental purposes.
-Some cultivars are selected for weeping or contorted forms. - d.
-Foliage density: Most coniferous evergreens and some deciduous trees and shrubs have very dense foliage; thus, the shadows cast by them form dense shade, affecting growing conditions.
+Growth rate.
+Woody plants are designated as slow, medium, or fast growers.
+The rate of growth refers to vertical increase unless specified differently.

+Growth habit.
+Woody plants can grow prostrate, horizontal, or upright.
+They can be dwarf or standard in size.
+Growth shapes include round, globe, vase-shape, pyramidal, and columnar (figure 1, page 5).
+Some cultivars are selected for weeping or contorted forms.
+Plant propagators select these growth habits and plant shapes for artistic, space-saving, or land-scape purposes.

+Foliage density.
+Most coniferous evergreens and some deciduous trees and shrubs have very dense foliage; thus, their shadows form dense shade, affecting growing conditions beneath the tree.
 Trees with dense foliage are very effective at blocking unpleasant views.
 Most deciduous trees create filtered shade, and distant views can be glimpsed through their foliage.

-Fig. 1.
-Plant shapes.

-- e.
-Crown size and height: Knowing the approximate size at maturity of trees, shrubs, and groundcovers allows the landscaper to plant them where they can develop to maturity.
-Plant descriptions generalize height and spread, or width of a plant, based on average growing conditions.
-Mature height and spread is greatly influenced by the length of the growing season, temperature, light, water, soil type, fertility, and other factors.
-This makes it impossible to predict the exact mature size of a plant. - Trees, shrubs, and ground covers can be categorized by height into: large trees (50 feet and over); medium trees (25 to 50 feet); small trees (under 25 feet); large shrubs (8 feet and over); medium shrubs (5 to 8 feet); small shrubs (3 to 5 feet); very small shrubs (under 3 feet); tall ground covers (under 2 feet); and short ground covers (under 1 foot). - f.
-Longevity: Short-lived trees and shrubs are often quick growing and will give height and bulk in a short period of time.
-They may be susceptible to pests and weather-related problems.
-Longlived species have strong trunks, sturdy wide-crotched branches, and tend to tolerate winter storms, pests, and human damage. - g.
-Hardiness zones: Select plants adapted to your climatic zone.
-There are several types of hardiness zone maps.
-The most commonly used one is that developed by the USDA (see Fig. 1, Chapter 15, page 15-3).
+Crown size and height.
+Knowing the approximate size of trees, shrubs, and ground covers at maturity allows the landscaper to plant them where they can develop to their full extent.
+Plant descriptions state general height and spread (width) of a plant, based on average growing conditions.
+However, mature height and spread are greatly influenced by the length of the growing season, temperature, light, water, soil type, fertility, and other factors.
+Variation in these factors makes predicting the exact mature size of a plant very difficult.
+Be sure to compare the mature height listed on the retail sales tag or in reference books with the actual height of plants growing in your area.

+Figure 1.
+Plant growth habits and their resulting shapes.

+Trees, shrubs, and ground covers can be categorized by height into the following groups: large trees (50 feet and over), medium trees (25 to 50 feet), small trees (under 25 feet), large shrubs (8 feet and over), medium shrubs (5 to 8 feet), small shrubs (3 to 5 feet), very small shrubs (under 3 feet), tall ground covers (under 2 feet), and short ground covers (under 1 foot).

+Longevity.
+Short-lived trees and shrubs often grow quickly and provide height and bulk in a short period of time.
+They may be susceptible to pests and weather-related problems, however.
+Long-lived species have strong trunks and sturdy, wide angles of branch attachment.
+They tend to tolerate winter storms, pests, and human damage.

+Hardiness zones.
+Select plants adapted to your climatic zone.
+Several types of hardiness zone maps can be found in references and on the Internet.
+The most common is the map developed by the USDA

+(see figure 1, chapter 16, page 16-3 for Idaho USDA hardiness zones).
+The USDA hardiness zone map is revised from time to time, and the latest revision was completed in early 2012.
 Other maps include the Arnold Arboretum Hardiness Zones, the Sunset Western Garden Book Climate Zones, and the heat zone map of the American Horticultural Society.

-Whichever map you use, the zone concept is a useful tool to give you an idea of how well adapted a particular plant is to your particular climate.
-When choosing woody ornamentals that will be long lasting and have dominant features of your landscape, it is essential to choose plants that will not be damaged by an extreme climatic event.
-Be conservative in your choice and plant woody ornamentals adapted to one zone colder than your zone.
+Whichever map you use, the zone concept is a useful tool that can provide an idea of how well adapted a plant is to your climate.
+When choosing woody plants that will be long-lived, dominant features of your landscape, choose plants that tolerate extreme climatic events.
+To be safe, choose only woody plants adapted to one zone colder than your zone.